-Want to be part of a positive environment and join a team where you will gain a high level of experience and mentoring from the start?
+Want to be part of a positive environment and join a team where you will gain a high level of experience from the start?
 Looking to find colleagues who will support you in a collaborative effort?

 Through supervising attorneys, summer associates receive varied assignments as well as in-depth feedback.
 Associate mentors and supervising attorneys are paired with the summer associates based on personal and professional interests.
 Weekly practice briefings are conducted with attorneys from each of our major practice groups to supplement the work experience and provide a broader exposure to the various practice areas.
 Partners also play a prominent role in the Summer Associate Program by attending summer associate social activities.
 Partners get to know our summer associates on a personal level.